Take your flight to the next level.

 It Takes Time

 Perhaps the biggest barrier between you and your commercial certificate is your logbook.
-The FAA requires 250 hours of flight time, meanwhile, most private pilots, even those with the instrument ratings have something in the low 100's, leaving anywhere between 100 and 150 hours to qualify for the commercial certificate.
-We can help, first, consider applying up to 50 hours of simulator time, it is much less expansive and allows you to train in conditions that would be difficult or unsafe to replace in the real world.
+The FAA requires 250 hours of flight time, meanwhile, most private pilots, even those with instrument ratings have something in the low 100's, leaving anywhere between 100 and 150 hours to qualify for the commercial certificate.
+We can help, first, consider applying up to 50 hours of simulator time, it is much less expensive and allows you to train in conditions that would be difficult or unsafe to replace in the real world.
 Second, allow us to find you a partner to fly with, if you both follow the requirements you can dual log the time saving money and having a great time in the process.

 Step 6